Vid2Coach: Transforming How-To Videos into Task Assistants: Pipeline

 To balance the accuracy and speed of realtime feedback, we adopt a \textit{dual-model} approach.
 Inspired by WorldScribe~\cite{chang2024worldscribe}, which leveraged different models with varying latency and granularity, our setup combines 1) a batch model (Gemini 2.0) for deeper reasoning with 2) a lightweight streaming model (Gemini 2.0-Live) for immediate responsiveness.
 The batch VLM runs every 5 seconds and looks at the five most recent frames (sampled at 1 fps) to determine user status based on pre-generated completion criteria.
 Unlike batch models, streaming models begin generating output token-by-token before fully processing the input~\cite{xiao2023efficient}, making them less suited for complex reasoning but valuable for continuous monitoring.
 Thus, we use the streaming VLM to provide real-time, low-latency descriptions of user actions when a durative action is in progress.
-Users can toggle this progress feedback on or off using a voice command.
-We reset the model's input context for each step to avoid memory build-up and maintain consistent inference speed.
+Users can toggle this progress feedback on or off using a voice command. \camready{To avoid memory buildup and maintain inference consistency, Vid2Coach resets the model’s input context at each step, preventing cascading errors in the pipeline.}